minhalsherazi/Project-Genevieve/README.md

 This application is built on OpenDaylight tutorial provided on sdnhub.

 #HOW TO BUILD
 In order to build first all the it's required to be in the vm provided by SDNHUB (which can be found here: http://yuba.stanford.edu/~srini/tutorial/SDN_tutorial_VM_64bit.ova).
-Rename code file to "L2 forwarding switch" and place it in the L2 adsl switch forwarding directory.
+Rename code file to "L2 forwarding switch" and place it in the "/SDNHub_Opendaylight_Tutorial/adsal_L2_forwarding" directory.
 In order to run it is a requirement to have JDK 1.8+ and Maven 3.2+.
 The following commands are used to build and run.

 $ mvn clean install
 $ cd distribution/opendaylight-karaf/target/assembly